curtisdunne/overtime-app/README.md

 ## Features:
 - x Approval workflow
-- SMS Sending -> link to approval or overtime input -> integrate with Heroku Scheduler
+- x SMS Sending -> link to approval or overtime input -> integrate with Heroku Scheduler
 - x Administrate admin dashboard
 - x Block non-admin and guest users
-- Email summary to managers for Approval
+- x Email summary to managers for Approval
 - x Needs to be documented if employee did not log overtime

-## TODOS: